JOIN US LIVE FOR OUR MINDFUL MONEY MASTERMIND! Click here to learn more.

 The holidays are full of emotions whether you’re single, married, newly divorced, remarried, or divorced for a while.
 That isn’t an exhaustive list by any means, so suffice to say that the holidays can bring up complicated emotions.
 As a matter of fact, it is immediately after this time when divorce filing rates spike.

 Should you be contemplating divorce right now, know that you are not alone.
 Here are a few resources to help you weather the storm so you can thrive after divorce!
-In this post, I share links across all facets of my specialties from Great Lakes Divorce Financial Solutions and Great Lakes Investment Management.
-If you’re interested in diving further into their topic, I’d suggest browsing the blogs on those sites as I have a ton more information and I couldn’t link to all of it!
+In this post, I share links across all facets of my specialties, from Intentional Divorce Solutions and Intentional Wealth Partners.
+If you’re interested in diving further into their topic, I’d suggest browsing the blogs on those sites, as I have a ton more information, and I couldn’t link to all of it!

 Increasing Your Income To Help You Thrive After Divorce